 - Protection from dangerous radium 226/228 and barium contamination

-So, as you can see, a water softener can improve your home and health in many different ways.
+So, as you can see, a water softener system can improve your home and health in many different ways.
 You’ll be more comfortable in your own skin, and household chores like washing the dishes, doing laundry and cleaning the bathroom will be much less stressful.

 How does a water softener system accomplish all this?
 We’ll look at how these impressive machines work next.